Teaching jobs in the Philippines

 The Philippines’ two major urban centers are Manila (the capital) and the southern city of Cebu, located on the island of the same name.
 Though residents of Manila deal with crowds and traffic, they are rewarded with the diversity of options in food, nightlife, and daily activities.
 The cost of living in the Philippines is much lower than that of Western countries.

-- The Philippines produces the most coconuts in the world -- producing 19.5 million tons of coconut in 2010
+The Philippines produces the most coconuts in the world.

-- It’s the fifth largest English-speaking nation, with 52 million people in the Philippine speak English.
+It’s the fifth largest English-speaking nation, with 52 million people in the Philippines speaking English.